Ricudi/tic-tac-toe/README.md

 They are not recommended.

 ADMISSABLE DISTANCE = 1
-#since admissable rework, 1 is enough and increasing this
+#since admissable rework, 1 is enough for a reasonable AI.
-number probably won't have effect on the AI
+Having bigger admissable distance improves the AI, but at too big of a computational cost.

 MODE = "DEFENSIVE"  / "OFFENSIVE"
 #on DEFENSIVE, AI will be forced to defend unblocked threats,